Home » Symptoms » Dog Symptoms A-Z » Areas of Alopecia

 Areas of Alopecia in Dogs

-Areas of alopecia in dogs, also known as alopecia, refer to the loss of fur in certain areas or on the entire body of a dog.
-This condition can be caused by a variety of factors, from skin diseases to systemic health problems.
+Areas of alopecia in dogs, also known as alopecia, refer to the loss of fur in specific spots or over the dog’s entire body.
+This condition can be caused by a variety of factors, ranging from skin diseases to systemic health problems.

 Can Occur with the Following Diseases: